johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ### Overview for Part 1

 For this case study, we'll build a custom transporter to work with the [Faye](https://faye.jcoglan.com/) message broker.
-This is a simple OSS JavaScript publish/subscribe message broker that runs nicely on Node.js.
-Getting it up and running, and understanding its API, are simple, yet it provides [all the features Nest needs](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3#broker-message-protocol) to build a transporter.
+Faye is a simple OSS JavaScript publish/subscribe message broker that runs nicely on Node.js.
+Getting it up and running, and understanding its API, are simple making it a convenient target.
+At the same time, it provides [all the features Nest needs](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3#broker-message-protocol) to build a transporter.

-Faye has a very simple &#8212; virtually canonical &#8212; publish/subscribe protocol, as depicted in Figure 1 below.
+Faye uses a very simple &#8212; almost *canonical* &#8212; publish/subscribe protocol, as depicted in Figure 1 below.

 ![Faye Message Protocol](./assets/faye-protocol2.png 'Faye Message Protocol')
 <figcaption><a name="figure1"></a>Figure 1: Faye Message Protocol</figcaption>

 ### Building Basic Faye Client Apps

-As we've done in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series, we'll start by building simple native requestor and responder apps that exercise the Faye API directly.
-This will help us make sure we understand the Faye API, and give us a convenient testbed.
+As we did in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series, we'll start by building simple native requestor and responder apps.
+These are TypeScript apps that exercise the Faye API directly.
+This will help us make sure we understand the Faye API, and give us a convenient test bench.

-As covered in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3), one of the challenges the Nest microservices package deals with is to layer a request/response message style **on top of** publish/subscribe semantics.
-In other words, Nest requestors need to be able to run code like:
+As covered in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3), one of the challenges the Nest microservices package deals with is to layer a *request/response* message style **on top of** *publish/subscribe* semantics.
+In other words, Nest requestors need to be able to run code like this, which issues a request and returns a response from a remote microservice:

 ```ts
   @Get('customers')